mrasus16112/pipescript/README.md

 ## Rule of the Raw

-This is fundamental idea in PipeScript.
-Literals, or AST nodes whose underlying value can be determined at parse-time, such as the number `390lungf0x37A2` or the name <code>&#96;bean me&#96;</code>, cannot be passed directly into any statement with the exception of the make-statement and the define-statement for procedures, which will be covered in a later section.
+This is a fundamental idea in PipeScript.
+Raw values, which are values that can be determined at parse-time, such as the number `1s390lun48892834987987t4ght98f7tgh349878755775752f93b9g9bb93f000eif39929000pp3p3p3pe98s39888gf0x37A2` or the name <code>&#96;bean me&#96;</code>, cannot be passed directly into any statement with the exception of the make-statement and the define-statement for procedures.

 ## Control Flow 1: If?